-Sometimes insurance will reduce payment for a procedure based on material (e.g. composite to amalgam or porcelain to gold).
+Sometimes an Insurance Plan will reduce payment for a procedure based on material (e.g. composite to amalgam or porcelain to gold).
 To account for downgrades in payment for certain procedures, Open Dental can automatically calculate downgraded estimates.

 Example: If you submit a three surface posterior composite code on a claim, insurance may downgrade the payment to a three surface posterior amalgam, resulting in less reimbursement.

 In Open Dental, downgraded estimates are based on insurance substitution codes and whether or not the insurance plan is set up to apply substitution codes.

 - The substitution code fee is never more expensive than the original procedure code fee (e.g. amalgam is never more expensive than composite).